Automated Fixed-Point Conversion

 Automated Fixed-Point Conversion Capabilities

 You can manually enter static ranges.
-These manually entered ranges take precedence over simulation ranges and the app uses them when proposing data types.
-In addition, you can modify and lock the proposed type so that the app cannot change it.
+These manually-entered ranges take precedence over simulation ranges and the tool uses them when proposing data types.
+In addition, you can modify and lock the proposed type so that the tool cannot change it.
 For more information, see Locking Proposed Data Types.

-For a list of supported MATLAB features and functions, see MATLAB Language Features Supported for Automated Fixed-Point Conversion (Fixed-Point Designer).
+For a list of supported MATLAB features and functions, see MATLAB Language Features Supported for Automated Fixed-Point Conversion.

 During fixed-point conversion, you can:

 Verify that your test files cover the full intended operating range of your algorithm using code coverage results.

 Propose fraction lengths based on default word lengths.

 Propose word lengths based on default fraction lengths.